-Subject to compliance with all relevant laws, regulations and directives, Notes may be issued with any maturity.
+Subject to compliance with all relevant laws, regulations and directives (and as set out below), Notes may be issued with any maturity.

 Any Notes issued by BOCH under the Programme must have a maturity date falling more than one year after the date of issue of such Notes.